MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 ---
 title: Activator tutorial using sample data
 description: Learn how Activator works using sample data.
-Activator is a powerful tool for working with data and creating triggers based on specific conditions.
+Activator is a powerful tool for working with data and creating rules based on specific conditions.
 author: mihart
 ms.author: mihart
 ms.topic: tutorial